ViaVersion/ViaFabricPlus/docs/UPDATE_INSTRUCTIONS.md

     => If you are unsure if a change is relevant, ask in the ViaVersion discord, in general you should only implement changes which could be detected by a server side anti cheat.
-7. Update protocol constants in the `ItemTranslator` class
+7. Update protocol constants in the `VFPProtocol` class
 8. Check the ViaVersion/upstream protocol implementation for issues and report them if necessary or if these issues can't be fixed, without tons of work, implement a workaround in ViaFabricPlus.
 9. Run the game and check all GUIs and other visuals for issues.